gwaan83/SentryRadio/README.md

 Built for security researchers and privacy-conscious users, it provides deep insights into the radio stack, monitoring both SIM slots in real-time.

-**Version 0.4.0 - Enhanced System Hardening with Advanced Panic Mode, Recovery Controls, and Improved Update Management.**

----
-⚠️Before the new security features can be used, it is important to update the KSU/Magisk module in Settings!
 ---

 ## 🚀 Key Features